gazbert/spring-boot-rest-app/README.md

 ## What is this?

-A simple [Spring Boot](http://projects.spring.io/spring-boot/) sample app that exposes a REST API.
+A [Spring Boot](http://projects.spring.io/spring-boot/) sample app that exposes a REST API.

 It could be used as boilerplate for developing secure REST enabled microservices.